vwkd/science-physics/src/thermodynamics/entropy/index.md

 ## Entropy

 - number of different possible microstates corresponding to same macrostate￼
+- every microstate is different, but we can only see macrostate, can't see the difference with our coarse eyes
-- number of indistinguishable arrangements of system
+- number of indistinguishable arrangements of system to us
-- number of ways can rearrange constituents of system so that humans don't notice
+- number of ways can rearrange constituents of system so that we don't notice
+- emergent property, has only meaning at our scale
 - measure for randomness of system
 - beware: the term disorder is confusing, see complexity ❗️

 ## Evolution

 - microstates fluctuates randomly over time
 - all microstates are equally likely, but macrostates aren't equally likely